Hrovatin/Hrovatin.github.io/_posts/2024-11-11-ambient_expression.md

 could be targeted by therapy) and comparison of drug effects across populations (e.g. between males and females).
-However, each replicate typically originates from a different sequencing batch, resulting in unique AGE profiles for each batch.
+However, each replicate typically originates from a different sequencing batch, resulting in unique AGE profile in each replicate.

 If AGE profiles contain group-specific biases, meaning they are more similar within than between replicate groups, this can lead to false positive genes in